Augmentation of labor - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 • There are scars on your uterus.
 These can have resulted from a previous C-section or another type of surgery.

 On rare occasions, oxytocin can cause hyperstimulation, leading to overly strong uterine contractions.
 These intense contractions may cause fetal distress, meaning your baby might not be receiving enough blood or oxygen.
-Fetal distress increases the risk of complications like uterine rupture.
+This procedure is associated with an elevated risk of uterine rupture.
 To mitigate these risks, your healthcare provider can adjust the oxytocin dosage.
 Additionally, electronic fetal monitoring is used throughout labor and delivery to track the strength of your contractions and monitor your baby’s heart rate, helping to reduce potential complications.

 A further risk associated with amniotomy is umbilical cord prolapse.
 This occurs when the umbilical cord slips into the cervix and vagina ahead of the baby, potentially cutting off the baby’s oxygen supply.
 In such an emergency, a C-section will be necessary.